 Did yo u engage in this type of behavior?
-Yes No If yes, please answer the following questions: 1.
-Were any of the victims under the age of 18?
+Yes No If yes, please answer the following questions: 2.
+3. 4.
+5. 6.
+7. Were any of the victims under the age of 18?
 Yes No If Yes: a.
 How many were 12 years old or younger?
 How many were male? b.
 How many were 13 years or older?
 How many were male?
 How many of the victims were 18 years old or older?
 How many were males?
 How many of the victims were strangers?
 How many of the victims were relatives?
 How many of the victims were intimate partners?
 How old were you when you started?
 How old were you the last time you did this?
 Why did you stop?
-9. During this time frame, how often did you engage in this behavior (e.g. 3 times per week)?
-10. Please write about engaging in this behavior, including if you purposely drugged or otherwise rendered someone incapable of stopping the sexual contact.
+During this time frame, how often did you engage in this behavior (e.g. 3 times per week) If this answer varies during different periods of your life, please identify those time periods (either by age or month and year) and then list the frequency for those time frames.
+Please write about engaging in this behavior, including if you purposely drugged or otherwise rendered someone incapable of stopping the sexual contact.
 You do not have to identify specific individuals, but please describe them as a general group and be clear regarding things like general ages, genders and where you would engage in this behavior.
 Detail is important so that you and your therapist can better understand the context(s) in which you engaged in these behaviors.
-11. Did you take photos or videos while engaged in this behavior?
-Yes No If yes:

-a.
-What did you do with those images once they were in your possession?

-12. As of today, do you have an ongoing relationship with any of the people you committed this behavior against?
+- 11. Did you take photos or videos while engaged in this behavior?
+Yes No If yes: - a.
+What did you do with those images once they were in your possession? - b.
+Where are they now? - 12.
+As of today, do you have an ongoing relationship with any of the people you committed this behavior against?
 If so, please call your therapist now and schedule a time so you may discuss this further.